-A student is allowed three personal days during the 12-month program.
+A student is allowed five personal days during the 12-month program.
 This time may be used for vacation, birthday holiday, medical appointments, and personal or family illness at the student's discretion.
 Up to two additional personal days are allowed for job interviews, and to attend ASRT chapter meetings in their home state (i.e. ArSRT) or other professional/educational meeting or programs.
 Students taking the Radiography Registry for the first time will be granted time off for completion of the exam.

 All time off events must have the prior approval of Program Director and Clinical Coordinator.
-Student must request time off with program officials.
+Student must request time off with program officials via e-mail and also enter a time exemption in Trajecsys.
+Student has the option of taking off a full (8 hrs) or half (4 hrs) day.
 Students missing more than the allotted time off will be subject to the Progressive Discipline Policy.